dsanders11/django-future-staticfiles/README.rst

 Overview
 ========

+Quick and dirty backport of the latest staticfiles storages from the latest Django to be used with Django 1.6.
+Tests are backported as well to ensure everything works, but butchered to remove post-Django 1.6 tests.

 Requirements
 ============

-Requires Django 1.6+ and as such Python 2.6+ as well
+Requires Django 1.6+ and as such `Python`_ 2.6+ as well

 Installation
 ============